OFFLINE-GmbH/oc-sentry-plugin/README.md

 You can manage your Sentry configuration via the backend settings.

+This plugin is also available on October's marketplace: https://octobercms.com/plugin/offline-sentry

 ## Capture custom messages

 Use the following syntax to send custom messages to your Sentry logs.